 How it Works

-Depending on the roster needs of teams, the season may start with tryouts and evaluations of all players who are interested in being on the team.
+Depending on the roster needs of teams, the season may start with evaluations of all players who are interested in being on a team.
 While we understand and support multiple sports in youth athletics, the ability for each player and parent to commit to getting the players to practices, as well as the games scheduled during the season is key to the club’s goals and as well as showing unified commitment to the coaches and all players on the team.
-The Alameda Vipers are continually looking for kids to play AAU basketball if you are interested, please contact us to make an appointment for a tryout.
+The Alameda Vipers are continually looking for kids to play at three levels: developmental, competitive and AAU basketball if you are interested, please contact us to make an appointment for an evaluation.

 Amateur Athletic Union (AAU) is one of the largest sports organizations in the United States.
 The difference between AAU basketball and other basketball leagues is based on the use of full high school rules.
-No developmental limitations are placed on the game such as participation and no-press/fast-break rules.
-This promotes competitive play and the broadest exposure to fundamentals and advanced techniques of the game.
+No developmental limitations are placed on the game.
+This promotes competitive play and the broadest exposure to fundamentals and advancing techniques of the game.

-We are not recreational teams.
 Emphasis will be on basic fundamental skills and teamwork.
 We emphasize development of the individual player within a team basketball structure.
-We strive to have a team for each grade level and some grades may contain a Select and/or Competitive Team.
+We strive to have a team for each grade level and some grades may contain three levels: developmental, competitive and AAU team.